maaz-web-dev/maaz-web-dev/README.md

 * **Full Stack Expertise:** Experienced in end-to-end development, from efficient design and developing User Interaction screens to robust backend logic and database management.
 * **SPA Development:** Successfully used **Angular** and **React** to create **Single Page Applications (SPAs)**, focusing on data binding, synchronization, and optimal performance.
 * **MEAN Stack Proficiency:** Gained hands-on experience developing blazing-fast SPAs using the **MEAN (MongoDB, Express.js, React, Node.js)** stack.
-* **Quality Assurance:** Actively involved in troubleshooting, fixing reported bugs/defects, and ensuring **cross-platform compatibility** and responsiveness across multiple browsers.
+* **Quality Assurance & SDLC:** Actively involved in all stages of the **SDLC**, including troubleshooting, fixing reported bugs/defects, and ensuring **cross-platform compatibility** and responsiveness across multiple browsers.

 ---